-**The 2018 Miss Sunset Coast and Miss Sunset Coast Outstanding Teen pageant will be OPEN and contestants must be a resident of the state of Michigan.
-Young women must be between the ages of 17-24 (no older than 24 years of age before December 31, 2018).**
+Miss Sunset Coast is an OPEN pageant and contestants must be residents of the state of Michigan.
+Miss Sunset Coast is for young women between the ages of 17-24 years old.

 Please email us for an application or more information: firstname.lastname@example.org

-All contestants must be registered with the Children’s Miracle Network by September 15th, 2017.
+All contestants must be registered with the Children’s Miracle Network.
 Click HERE to register.

-Click HERE for the Miss Sunset Coast contract (you can fill in the blanks electronically in this version).
+Click HERE for the Miss Southwest Michigan/Miss Sunset Coast contract (you can fill in the blanks electronically in this version).

-Click HERE for a Miss Sunset Coast resume sample.
+Click HERE for a Miss Southwest Michigan/Miss Sunset Coast resume sample.

-Click HERE for the Miss Sunset Coast platform instructions.
+Click HERE for the Miss Southwest Michigan/Miss Sunset Coast platform instructions.